webmastersmith/WGU_Cloud_Computing/D276_Web_Development_Foundations/Web_Developement_Foundations.md

 ```

 - **cascade**
+  - styles of parent 'cascade' to children.
   - when two rules match, the one that comes last will win.
 - **specificity**
   - the 'weight' something has.
 What rule wins when two rules conflict.
   1. `!important` highest
   2. `<p style="color:blue; padding: 1rem;">HI</p>` inline.
 2nd highest
-  3. lowest CSS in document.
+  3. last matching rule in stylesheet.
 - **Combinators**

 | symbol       | about                |